 There are both physical and emotional risks associated with the excessive use of alcohol and the use of illegal drugs.
 A partial list of these risks includes:

 - Alcohol - cirrhosis of the liver, toxic psychosis, neurological damage, physical and emotional dependency.
 Alcohol use is also a factor in 40-60 percent of all personal injury auto accidents.

 - Illegal Drugs - physical and emotional dependency, depression, convulsions (possibly resulting in death), toxic psychosis.

 - Any hallucinogenic drug may intensify an existing psychosis.

 Assistance is available for any student or employee who believes he or she has a drug or alcohol related problem.
 In addition, assistance may be available for immediate family members of employees.
 One is encouraged, and in some situations may be required, to seek assistance from professional services either on or off campus based on professional recommendation(s).
 All inquiries will be kept confidential.

-On campus, the office of Student Health Services (located in the College Commons, 2nd floor ext.
+On campus, the office of the Wellness Center (located in the Shepard Student Center, 2nd floor ext.
 4870) serves as a referral agent.
 Professionals who deal with individual drug users in a patient/client relationship may keep records; such records are protected by professional ethics of confidentiality.

 Employee Assistance Program (EAP)

 An information and referral line that directs caller to treatment centers in the community.